-Alvin A. Holder: The laboratory facilities are located in the Department of Chemistry and Biochemistry and Physical Sciences building of Old Dominion University (ODU).
-The PI has one shared laboratory (Physical Sciences Building, room 3107, 500 sq. ft.) and another in the Alfriend Chemistry and Biochemistry Building (room 304, 500 sq. ft.).
-The PI’s laboratories holds a pH meter, balances, mini vortexes, a sonicator, one glove box, water baths, magnetic stirrers, a drying oven, one electrophoresis voltage controller, one agarose gel rig, one rotary evaporator, one Paar hydrogenator, one -20 °C refrigerator, one Agilent HP8453 diode array spectrophotometer, one Epsilon electrochemical work station with related software, a TGK-stopped-flow spectrophotometer, a Delta Nu Raman spectrometer, a Shimadzu Tracera GC, a 740 nm irradiation system, a MicroCal iTC200 isothermal titration calorimeter, and three six foot fume hoods.
+Alvin A. Holder: The laboratory facilities are located in the New Chemistry Building of the Department of Chemistry and Biochemistry at Old Dominion University (ODU).
+The PI’s laboratory is based in room 3018 and holds a pH meter, balances, mini vortexes, a sonicator, one glove box, water baths, magnetic stirrers, a drying oven, one electrophoresis voltage controller, one agarose gel rig, one rotary evaporator, one Paar hydrogenator, one -20 °C refrigerator, one Agilent HP8453 diode array spectrophotometer, one Epsilon electrochemical work station with related software, a TGK-stopped-flow spectrophotometer, a Delta Nu Raman spectrometer, a Shimadzu Tracera GC, a 740 nm irradiation system, a MicroCal iTC200 isothermal titration calorimeter, and several fume hoods.

 Chemistry and Biochemistry Research Laboratory Facilities: ODU has made a number of large instrumentation purchases in support of the Department of Chemistry and Biochemistry Ph.D. program, many localized in the College of Sciences Major Instrumentation Cluster (COSMIC) facility.
 This facility is equipped with state-of-the-art NMR spectrometers and a 12T FT-Ion Cyclotron Resonance Mass Spectrometer.
 The departmental teaching facilities house a 400 MHz NMR spectrometer, a GC, a Shimadzu atomic absorption spectrometer, an EG&G electrochemical apparatus (with rotating disk and dropping electrodes), a Jasco Polarimeter, and other basic instrumentation.
 Other shared equipment includes: a Johnson Matthey magnetic susceptibility balance, a university Dell 1.5 Teraflop computer cluster; an Agilent 8453 UV-Vis 3 – photodiode array spectrophotometer, a Varian Cary 5000 UV-vis-NIR spectrophotometer system; a Cary 50 UV-vis spectrophotometer system, and a Cary Eclipse BioMelt Package, with fluorescence spectrometer and Cary Eclipse BioSoftware with thermal application.
 Funding from CIBA has provided a new HPLC equipped with an auto-sampler.
 There is also a -80 °C freezer which is shared between members of the Department of Chemistry and Biochemistry.